 Lecturer: Dr. Evgeni Klauber, Department of Political Science, Tel Aviv University

 Course Description: What is a nation?
 Where is the nation’s homeland?
 Who is part of "us" and who is part of "them"?
 Why some ethnic groups mobilize to civil wars while others remain silent?
 How are these questions answered?
 Why do these answers alter?
 These and other questions stand at the center of inter- and intra-national conflicts around the globe.
 This seminar will unfold the main theoretical approaches to understand them and will try to provide possible solutions for ethnic conflicts.
 It will then investigate the interactions between state-building and nation-building, the relationship between nationalism, citizenship and minority rights, the nexus between nationalism, ethnicity and conflict, the colonial legacies of nationalism (especially among Post-Soviet newly emerged states), the religious nationalism, and the impact of globalization on ethnicity and nationalism.
 We will also try to integrate ideas of culture, ethnicity, and multiculturalism into conflict resolution.

 Leadership and Conflict (3 credits)

-Lecturer: Dr. Nimrod Rosler, Tel Aviv University School of Public Policy
+Lecturer: Dr. Nimrod Rosler, Tel Aviv University School of Social and Policy Studies

 Course Description: One of many influential figures in the life of an intractable conflict is the leader.
 She or he has the ability to harness and mobilize the public towards the creation and intensification of conflicts or lead the people to dialogue with the other side.
 The course will be comprised of two main parts: the first part will examine the phenomenon of leadership.
 We will discuss the sources of power, the influences of the leader and test models describing different types of leadership.
 In the second part of the course we will examine the role of the leader in various stages of the conflict - his or her motivation, basic strengths and the tools available for social influence.